 - interact with police, solicitors, contractors, as well as the general public

-- participate in the rehabilitation of prisoners.
+- drive the rehabilitation of prisoners

 Our CCOs work in some of the most modern and technologically advanced prisons in the world.